 Roasted and ground coffee can be evaluated for roast color using the provided colorimeter.
-Instructions and the grind size for the roast color evaluation will be given during the competitor tutorial time.
+A WCRC official will grind coffee to the finest setting available on the competition grinder into a cup/container.
+The coffee will then be put in the sample tray to be measured by the color reading machine, excess coffee will be removed.
+The competition grinder will be purged in-between competitors.
+Further instructions for the roast color evaluation will be given during the competitor orientation meeting.
 Competitors may bring their own roasted coffee sample to be calibrated with the provided colorimeter.
 If the sponsored colorimeter has multiple reading settings, the setting to be used will be agreed upon and communicated in the orientation meeting.